lsspkk/dishrobot/README.md

 # dishrobot
 JavaScript game with robots and dishline.

+The game engine, graphics and everything is coded from scratch.
+No Frameworks.

+### Why?

-The game engine, graphics and everything was coded to test object oriented JavaScript and some programming patterns.
+To test object oriented JavaScript and some programming patterns.

-Play with your friend at http://www.hyöty.net/dishrobot
+Try to make the high scroe list at http://www.hyöty.net/dishrobot